LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 <u>Midterm and Final Quizzes</u>

 The midterm and final quizzes are given in weeks 5 and 11.
 See the course schedule for exact dates and times.
-Quizzes are "closed book", but students may prepare a 4 X 6 notecard to refer to during the quiz.
+These two quizzes are "closed book", but students may prepare an 8 X 10 sheet of notes to refer to during the quiz.

 - On-campus students (hybrid modality) will take the quiz In the classroom during the normal class time.

-- Online studentw sill take the quiz In the Instructional Testing Center in the Center Building, room 311.
+- Online students are requested to take the quiz in Instructional Testing Services in the Center Building, room 311.
 See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.

-  Students who live outside the Eugene/Springfield area can send an email to [online@lanecc.edu](mailto:online@lanecc.edu) well in advance of the test dates to arrange for your midterm and final to be proctored at a location near you.
+  Alternatively, online students can take the midterm and final at home.

 ### Late Work

 - The grade for lab assignments submitted late will be reduced by 10%.
 - Quizzes and exams cannot be taken after the due date.
-- No late assignments accepted after Tuesday of week 11, finals week.
+- No late assignments accepted after Sunday of week 10.
 - Exceptions will only be made for illness or emergency situations.